"Some may call this junk. Me, I call them treasures."

 First Person Shooter

-- While everything you find in Borderlands is either money, equipment or ammo, the fact that most of the equipment is randomly generated and usually a few levels below you (if it's even a type of weapon you use or a class mod compatible with your class), most of it is vendor trash.
+- While everything you find in Borderlands is either money, equipment or ammo, the fact that most of the equipment is randomly generated and usually a few levels below you (if it's even a type of weapon you like to use or a class mod compatible with your class), most of it is vendor trash.
 In fact, there is a unique gun in the game which has the sole special power of being good vendor trash.

 - The majority of stealables in the Thief games.
 Justified in that, well, Garret is a thief: The entire point of the games (at least initially) is that he steals valuable trinkets for a living.
 You can't pay the rent with arrows and smoke bombs, at least not in a way that won't attract guard attention.

 - All protective artifacts in S.T.A.L.K.E.R.: Shadow Of Chernobyl, with the exception of the Batteries and Spring, and to a lesser degree, the Kolobok and Mama's Beads, all of which are radiation-free artifacts).
 They absorb a deplorable amount of the damage they guard you against (5% at the very most), in exchange for a prohibitive rate of radiation per second.
 The only conceivable use you'd have for them is if you have an anti-rad artifact and no other good ones to put on your belt.
-Fortunately, they fetch as much of a price as all other artifacts, including the good ones.
+Fortunately, they fetch as much of a price as all other artifacts, including the good ones.note

 - Kingdom of Loathing has an "autosell" function that lets you sell just about any item in your inventory for money.
-Two items in particular are only useful for their autosell value: "Valuable trinkets" and "fat stacks of cash" (the latter are useless because the Global Currency is "meat").
+Two items in particular are almost entirely useful only for their autosell value: "Valuable trinkets" and "fat stacks of cash" (the latter are useless because the Global Currency is "meat").

-- However, after years of uselessness, valuable trinkets have recently gained a useful function and are no longer vendor trash.
+- Valuable trinkets do have a minor useful function and are not entirely vendor trash.
 Other Vendor Trash items like "fancy seashell necklaces" can be bought to enable one to convert non-exchangeable currencies into the Global Currency.